1. Purpose of policy

-Renewal of a written agreement may be approved by the Director, USC International provided that performance and standing is found to be satisfactory.
+Renewal of a written agreement may be approved by the Head, International Office provided that performance and standing is found to be satisfactory.

 International Recruitment Representatives are remunerated by the University through various means, including direct payment for particular time-specific services and payment of commissions based on enrolments attributable to specific recruitment activity by a representative.

-Processes associated with the appointment and management of International Recruitment Representatives, including due diligence investigations, risk assessments, development of written agreements, remuneration of representatives and reviews of performance and standing, are undertaken by USC International.
+Processes associated with the appointment and management of International Recruitment Representatives, including due diligence investigations, risk assessments, development of written agreements, remuneration of representatives and reviews of performance and standing, are undertaken by International Office.

 6. Roles and Responsibilities

-The Director, USC International is responsible for approving and signing international representative agreements on behalf of the University.
+The Head, International Office is responsible for approving and signing international representative agreements on behalf of the University.

-The Director, USC International is responsible to the Vice-Chancellor and President for the development and implementation of processes associated with the appointment and management of International Recruitment Representatives.
+The Head, International Office is responsible to the Vice-Chancellor and President for the development and implementation of processes associated with the appointment and management of International Recruitment Representatives.